AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ElectronTestApp/README.md

 #### Registering a custom file protocol URI as a Redirect URI

-Whether or not you decide to customize these values, you must register the `redirectUri` in the Azure Portal as a Mobile or Desktop Redirect URI.
+Whether or not you decide to customize these values, you must register the `redirectUri` in the Microsoft admin center as a Mobile or Desktop Redirect URI.

-1. Go to the App Registration in the Azure Portal.
+1. Go to the App Registration in the Microsoft admin center.
 2. Click the `Authentication` tab in the side menu.
 3. Under "Platform configurations", click the "Add a platform" link.
 4. Select "Mobile and desktop applications".